gvwilson/fiction/iffy/index.md

 Iñacio shook his head.
 "That's th' last of it.
-It's gonna be a couple or three days before that changes.
+It's gonna be a while before that changes.
 You gonna make it?"

 Iffy looked at the blood streak on her sleeve.